ans-group/docs.ukfast.co.uk/source/ecloud/flex/resources/compute/instances.md

 ## Create instances

-The syntax for creating new instances via the `openstack` cli tool is as follows:
+The syntax for creating new instances via the `openstack` CLI tool is as follows:

 ```bash
 openstack server create --key-name development \